dojo/docs/dojox/form/manager/_DisplayMixin.rst

 Methods and properties
 ======================

-This section describes all public methods and properties of dojox.form.manager._DisplayMixin class.
+This section describes all public methods and properties of the dojox.form.manager._DisplayMixin class.

 gatherDisplayState
 ~~~~~~~~~~~~~~~~~~